MrPowers/unicron/README.md

 See [this video](https://www.youtube.com/watch?v=hzNsOGt3bHk) for more info about Unicron, a "[god of chaos who devours realities](https://en.wikipedia.org/wiki/Unicron)".

+## Problem unicron solves

+Many organizations have a library of transformations that need to be run in a specific order to get the desired result.

+Figuring out how to run 30 functions in the right order to append the column you need for your analysis is a painful workflow.

+unicron lets you specify the column you want appended and will do the hard work of figuring out what transformations need to be run and in what order.

+unicron does this by modeling your transformations in a directed acyclic graph data structure.  unicron layers a DAG model on top of the DAG model that Spark uses under the hood when executing code.
+DAGs on DAGs!

 ## Public interface

 Suppose you have three transformations that append columns to a DataFrame: